 Loss prevention inspections themselves reinforce your loss prevention policies and focus across your stores.
 What’s more, they engage your employees, and engaged employees are less likely to commit acts of theft.
 Here is a Loss Prevention Checklist to get you started.

 Eighty-six percent of retailers agree there is a direct correlation between well-executed merchandising programs and conversion rates.
 Alarmingly, less than 40% of promotional displays are executed properly.
-By performing merchandising inspections you ensure displays are visually appealing, promotions are in place, pricing is correct, and shelves are stocked.
+By performing merchandising inspections you ensure displays are visually appealing and set up correctly.
+Additionally, you make certain promotions are in place, pricing is correct, and shelves are stocked.

 About 90% of purchasing decisions are based on visual appearance alone!
 Be sure your displays are customer ready using Compliant IA’s Merchandising Checklist.
 You can also use Compliant IA to send merchandising tasks to your stores (displaying new signage, setting up POP displays, rotating featured products), verify completion with photos, and provide stores a way to communicate any issues up to head office.